satheeshML123/Aerofit_Business_Case/README.md

-# Aerofit_Business_Case
-Aerofit - Descriptive Statistics &amp; Probability Aerofit is a leading brand in the field of fitness equipment.
-Aerofit provides a product range including machines such as treadmills, exercise bikes, gym equipment, and fitness accessories to cater to the needs of all categories of people.
-The Aerofit Business_Case objectives are to apply scalable data analytics tool, techniques and probability and ststistics to gain useful insights and to support decision making.
-Most project will source open data from the web.
-The activities include data extraction, preprocessing(missing value and outlier detection) using python numpy and pandas, data visualization using matplotlib and seaborn libraries and probability&Statistics.
+# Predictive Analysis of Shared Electric Cycles in India
+Project Overview:
+Aerofit is a leading fitness equipment brand offering treadmills, exercise bikes, and gym accessories.
+This project focuses on leveraging data analytics and probability/statistics to extract business insights that support better decision-making.

+Objective:
+To apply scalable data analysis techniques to Aerofit's product and customer data, enabling actionable insights through descriptive statistics, data visualization, and statistical reasoning.

+Key Activities:

+Data Extraction & Cleaning: Collected and cleaned open-source fitness industry data using NumPy and Pandas; handled missing values and outliers.

+Exploratory Data Analysis (EDA): Performed EDA to identify usage patterns and product performance trends.

+Statistical Analysis: Applied probability distributions, measures of central tendency, dispersion, and correlation analysis to interpret business trends.

+Data Visualization: Used Matplotlib and Seaborn to create compelling visualizations for stakeholder presentations.

+Outcome:
+Generated insights on customer behavior, equipment usage, and product trends, providing a data-driven foundation for marketing, inventory planning, and product development at Aerofit.